pberba/pberba.github.io/security/_posts/2022-02-07-linux-threat-hunting-for-persistence-systemd-generators.md

 We assume that some script `/opt/beacon.sh` already exists.
 You can replace `ExecStart` with a different path or even add the reverse shell directly.

 We drop a simple executable script in `/lib/systemd/system-generators/systemd-network-generator` .
-When run, it will:
+When it runs, it will:
 - Create a `/run/systemd/system/networking.service` unit file
 - Create a symlink to `/run/systemd/system/multi-user.target.wants/networking.service` to enable the service
 - Create a `sysmon.service` and `auditbeat.service` that will overwrite the configuration of the original services.